michaelmsonne/public/PowerShell/Microsoft Defender for Identity/Clear-MDISensorInstallation/README.md

 **Irreversible Action:** This script will permanently remove the MDI sensor and all related components from the host.
-Manual Portal Cleanup: After running the script, remove the sensor entry from the Microsoft Defender for Identity portal: https://security.microsoft.com/securitysettings/identities?tabid=sensor Beta Warning: The script is in beta.
-Test in a non-production environment before widespread use.
+Manual Portal Cleanup: After running the script, remove the sensor entry from the Microsoft Defender for Identity portal: https://security.microsoft.com/securitysettings/identities?tabid=sensor